 Why does linen shed?

-The first step is not panic.
+The first step is not to panic.
 It’s totally normal and is part of the life cycle of linen fiber.
-It means that your linen is just getting softer and softer, and therefore cosier and cosier to sleep in.
+It means that your linen is just getting softer and softer, and therefore cozier and cozier to sleep in.

-The fact of the matter is that linen is a fiber that softens and gets smoother over time, and it does so by shedding excess and unnecessary fibres.
-These fibres exist in linen for a variety of reasons, but primarily because of the dye colours used to give your Bed Threads linen the gorgeous, sumptuous shades you know and love.
+The fact of the matter is that linen is a fiber that softens and gets smoother over time, and it does so by shedding excess and unnecessary fibers.
+These fibers exist in linen for a variety of reasons, but primarily because of the dye colors used to give your Bed Threads linen the gorgeous, sumptuous shades you know and love.

 Though shedding can occur with all sheets and linen products, as a general rule of thumb, the darker the dye the more shedding that will occur.
 This is because the dyes that are darker can lead to a greater buildup of fibers in the linen.

 How to stop your linen from shedding